Inside: Favorite children's books on the human body to help with potty training.

-I guarantee your toddler will love shining a light (even the phone will do) behind the pages to SEE the baby growing in the mama's belly and see the X-ray of bones.
+I guarantee your toddler will love shining a flashlight (even your phone light will do) behind the pages to SEE the baby growing in the mama's belly and see the X-ray of bones.
 (So it's also a book that's helpful if you're expecting another child and want to start those chats with your toddler about your growing belly.)

 2. Amazing You

-This book by Dr. Gail Saltz is a helpful guide for preschoolers to learn about the private parts of the human body and how you and your parts grow up.
+This human body book by Dr. Gail Saltz is a helpful guide for preschoolers to learn about the private parts of the human body and how you and your parts grow up.
 There are even illustrations showing what a boy and girl look like from baby to kid to grownup.
-This book is also helpful if you're expecting, as it talks about how a baby grows inside the mom.
+This book is also helpful if you're expecting a baby, as it talks about how a baby grows inside the mom.